 If you want to use DIN for free, use the GNU/Linux version.
-Although the GNU/Linux version lags behind Windows and Mac OS X versions, the Bezier curve technology and the instruments available are the same.
+Although the GNU/Linux version lags behind Windows and Mac OS X versions, the Bezier curve technology is the same.
 More importantly, you can find out how DIN works by reading its code and even modify the code to make it do what you want.
 You cannot do this with DIN on Windows or Mac OS X.

 On Windows, download and unzip the DIN Is Noise zip file.
 Enter the DIN Is Noise folder and double click on DIN.exe to start DIN.